gauravbansal74/gauravbansal74.github.io/_posts/Customizing Odin/2019-12-20-changing-odin-base-content.md

 ##### Navigation Links
-Out of the box, Odin supports 3 custom navigation links + a 'return home' button.
+Out of the box, atDesk supports 3 custom navigation links + a 'return home' button.
 Each link supports a name and a link.
 If you want to disable a link, just add `#` to both options for that link.

 The navigation button can be edited by changing the `nav_button` and `nav_button_link` options.